Sarajevo

 In 2011, Sarajevo was nominated as the 2014 European Capital of Culture.
 It was also selected with Istočno Sarajevo to host the 2019 European Youth Olympic Winter Festival.
-In addition, in October 2019, Sarajevo was designated as a UNESCO Creative City for having placed culture at the center of its development strategies.
-It is also ranked as one of the world's eighteen Cities of Film.
+In addition, in October 2019, Sarajevo was designated as a UNESCO Creative City for having placed culture at the center of its development strategies, and is also ranked as a UNESCO City of Film.
 In October 2024, National Geographic declared Sarajevo as the best world destination for 2025 according to its readers.